 Raycom Sports prides itself on stability and experience.
 Those employees who have served the company for more than 20 years include Ken Haines, Jimmy Rayburn, George Johnson, Peter Rolfe, Jim Brannon, Jim Ford, Charles Moye, Kathy Fretz, Becky Smith, Laura Rhyne, Rob Reichley and Kelly Kent.

-Raycom has been housed in seven locations in Charlotte since 1979.(212) It was initially located on Park Road, near the Park Road Shopping Center and then on E. Morehead Street.
+Raycom has been housed in seven locations in Charlotte since 1979.(212) It was initially located on E. Morehead Street and then on Park Road, near the Park Road Shopping Center.
 In 1982, the company moved to Rexford Road, near The Shops at South Park.
 From 1985-1992, the headquarters were on Trade Street, near the county courthouse.
 In 1992, the company operated from a spacious facility on East Boulevard in the Dilworth section of the city.(213) Raycom relocated to a new building complex near the Charlotte Coliseum in 1998.(214) With the purchase of LFS (Jefferson-Pilot Sports), Raycom moved in 2008 to a sports complex on Morehead Street across from WBTV, also owned by Raycom Media.

 The Charlotte based company, has provided employment to over 500 employees and hundreds of freelance employees.
 It is not only the oldest, but also the only remaining regional television sports syndication company in the nation.(215) Every Raycom event designates a local charity to be a recipient of funds.(216)(217)